soraiareis/oca-java-8/src/main/java/_3_chapter/readme.md

   System.out.println("a=" + a);   // abcdefg
   System.out.println("b=" + b);   // abcdefg
   ```
-  - The is only one `StringBuilder` object in this code.
+  - There is only one `StringBuilder` object in this code.
 We can say that because `new StringBuilder();` was called just once.
 - There are 3 ways of creating a `StringBuilder`:
   - `StringBuilder sb1 = new StringBuilder();` // empty
   - `StringBuilder sb2 = new StringBuilder("animal");` // create the object with "animal" character sequence
   - `StringBuilder sb3 = new StringBuilder(10);` // reserve a certain amount of slots

 ### Important StringBuilder Methods
 - `charAt()`, `indexOf()`, `length()` and `substring()`: are the same as in String class.
 - `append()`: it adds the parameter to the StringBuilder and returns a reference to the current StringBuilder.